rebelsky/csc207b/_labs/anonymous-functions.md

 Determine what improvements have been added in later releases.

+### Extra 2: Other functional interfaces

+Find at least two other functional interfaces and describe use cases for those interfaces.

+### Extra 3: Iterators

+Lambda provide a nice alternative to anonymous inner classes, with a bit less syntax.
+Can we use lambda to implement iterators?
+Why or why not?

 ## Acknowledgements

 Some problems on this lab were inspired by [a lab on anonymous procedures